 Her first novel, Seal Intestine Raincoat, was published in 2009 by NeWest Press, winning the 2010 Trade Fiction Book Award at the Alberta Book Publishing Awards, and receiving an honourable mention for the Sunburst Fiction Award.
 She was also shortlisted in 2010 for the John Hirsch Award for Most Promising Manitoba Writer.

-My second novel, The Insistent Garden, was published by NeWest Press on 1st September 2013.
+Her second novel, The Insistent Garden, was published by NeWest Press in September 2013.
 In April 2014 it was the recipient of the Margaret Laurence Award for Fiction in Canada.

 Her third novel, The Eavesdroppers, will be published by NeWest Press in September 2018.